lifthrasiir/angolmois/INTERNALS.md

 performed and you can only watch the chart scrolling backwards until it hits the bottom (measure -1).
 If not all objects have been graded (like many variations of "Sofa $15 -> $1"), it is not considered "cleared" and the result message is ignored.
+The initial BPM cannot be negative, and `#BPM` with a negative value is ignored.

-Angolmois does not support zero BPM.
-Do not try this at home.
+Angolmois does not support zero BPM both for the initial BPM and variable BPM.
+Angolmois ignores them.

 * `#STOPxx <integer>`
 * `#STP<integer>.<integer> <integer>`